WokLibCodeClub/breakout/step03-move_the_ball/README.md

    a) an ```if``` statement to check when the ball's x coordinate becomes less than zero, and

-   b) a statement which will reverse the ball y velocity, so that instead of moving upwards it moves downwards.
+   b) a statement which will reverse the ball's y velocity, so that instead of moving upwards it moves downwards.

    Here is the code to *add* to function update() to make these things happen:
    ```